-At step 6 of my turista bus tour, I get off a block from the Montevideo Botanical Gardens and walk the rest of the way.
+At step 6 of my turista bus tour, the bus stops a block from the Montevideo Botanical Gardens and those who get off the bus walk the rest of the way.

 These Gardens are a botanical representation of Uruguay itself.